JonathanWoollett-Light/bun/CONTRIBUTING.md

 $ bun setup
 ```

+If you encounter an error like `fatal: Unable to find current revision in submodule path 'src/bun.js/WebKit'` make sure to clone submodules, this can be done by running `git pull --recurse-submodules`.

 The binary will be located at `./build/bun-debug`.
 It is recommended to add this to your `$PATH`.
 To verify the build worked, let's print the version number on the development build of Bun.

 ```bash